 Firm highly ranked by Chambers UK 2013

 We're delighted to announce that Chambers UK 2013, an independent guide to the UK legal profession, has ranked the firm highly in two specialist practice areas.
 We are also pleased to confirm that 3 of our Partners have been recommended as... [read more...

 Case study: getting the most out of technology

 Justine Tipling, Barcan Woodward's Systems Manager, talks to SOS Connect about how we're maximising our use of technology to improve the legal services we offer our clients.... [read more...

 Barcan+Kirby is delighted to announce a number of senior internal appointments to Associate status.
 Myfanwy Buckeridge and Adrian Stone have been promoted from Senior Solicitor to Associate Solicitor, with both now taking a more active role... [read more...

 Inquest into child’s death following misdiagnosis

-Our clinical negligence team, has successfully represented the family of a two year old girl at an inquest into her death following an incorrect diagnosis by emergency services.
-Georgia Keeling died from a meningitis-type infection after being wrongly... [read more...
+Our clinical negligence team has successfully represented the family of a two year old girl at an inquest into her death following an incorrect diagnosis by emergency services.
+Georgia Keeling died from a meningitis-type infection leading to sepsis, after... [read more...